ndcbe/optimization/org/project2.md

 * Develop a tutorial notebook on using [PyNumero](https://pyomo.readthedocs.io/en/stable/contributed_packages/pynumero/index.html) to implement optimization algorithms in Pyomo.
 Compare two optimization algorithms in class on a set of test problems, similar to [](../notebooks/assignments/Algorithms3.ipynb).
 * Develop a tutorial notebook on using the [Sensitivity Toolbox](https://pyomo.readthedocs.io/en/stable/contributed_packages/sensitivity_toolbox.html).
 Include an explanation of the underlying mathematics.
 You will need to read and summarize a few references on nonlinear programming sensitivity theory.
 * Develop a tutorial notebook to explain the [Model Predictive Control](https://pyomo.readthedocs.io/en/stable/contributed_packages/mpc/index.html) extension using the [](../notebooks/1/Pyomo-Nuts-and-Bolts.ipynb) example.
 As part of this tutorial notebook, provide an introduction to model predictive control.
+* Develop a tutorial on sequential quadratic programming with a simple solver implementation, similar to our interior point examples on the class website.
+Demonstrate this code on a few simple test problems.
+* Enhance the notebook on [](../notebooks/8/MILP.ipynb) by implementing a simple branch-and-bound solver as a function.
+Demonstrate the code using the test problem currently analyzed in the notebook.
+This should be new sections in the notebook, not a replacement of the current manual search through the tree.
+* Populate the current placeholder notebook on [](../notebooks/8/MINLP-Algorithms.ipynb).
+Write a brief background on different MINLP algorithms.
+See Prof. Dowling's scanned notes a starting point.
+Then show using a Pyomo example how to call these different algorithm options using `Bonmin` or `SCIP` or a similar solver available in Pyomo.
+* Populate the current placeholder notebook on [](../notebooks/8/Global-Opt.ipynb).
+Write a brief background on global optimization algoirhtms.
+See Prof. Dowling's scanned notes a starting point.
+Then show how to use `BARON` or `SCIP` with an example in Pyomo.
+You will want to use the NEOS server to access these solvers.
+See [here](https://github.com/ndandanov/pyomo_simple_minlp) and [here](https://groups.google.com/g/pyomo-forum/c/auK_1QIWeKk) as a starting point for accessing NEOS.

 Your project must enhance or extend the source reference material.
 For example, if you reproduced an optimization example from a textbook, you should perform a small additional analysis to gain a new insight about the problem not already discussed in the reference.
 If you choose an example that already has a Pyomo implementation, you need to extend the model in some way; this ensures that everyone gets some Pyomo practice in the project.